davidKolesar/C-Programming-Curriculum/README.md

 Attempt to write this program with functions so that it doesn't repeat itself.
 Remember, it's *okay* if you tried something and it doesn't work correctly!
 I presently work for a guy who used to repair aircraft for the United States Air Force.
 The way he puts it is that, one of the benefits of software engineering versus other kinds of engineering is that things won't blow up in your face or fall out of the sky if you do them wrong!
 Simply put, this is a **safe place** to make mistakes (before you start programming software for fighter jets!).
 When you finish, your program might look something like this:

+		 #include <stdio.h>

+		main()
+		{
+			int userInput, i, isValid, isPrime = 0;
+			printf("This program retuns 'a' if '1' is input. \n");
+			printf("This program retuns 'b' if '2' is input. \n");
+			printf("This program retuns 'ab' if '3' is input. \n");

+			//perform user validation
+			while (isValid == 0)
+			{
+				printf("Enter 1, 2, or 3:  \n");
+				scanf("%d", &userInput);

+				if( userInput <= 3 && userInput >= 1 )
+				{
+					isValid = 1;
+				}
+			}

+			if(userInput == 1)
+			{
+				printA();
+			}

+			if(userInput == 2)
+			{
+				printB();
+			}

+			if(userInput == 3)
+			{
+				printA();
+				printB();
+			}

+			return 0;
+		}

+		void printA()
+		{
+			printf("a");
+		}

+		void printB()
+		{
+			printf("b");
+		}

+**NOTE --** For an interactive copy of this example with a functioning C compiler, check: https://onlinegdb.com/HJJazYMxP

+In this case, we have the exact same use case that does the exact same thing.
+The difference here is that we have code that doesn't repeat itself.
+That said, some of the keen students might ask what we've gained by doing this?
+After all, we ended up writing more code to do the exact same thing as we were doing previously!
+What might not be obvious in this example may make itself more clear in the next two coding challenges:

 **Code Challenge:**

 Imagine your boss approaches you and explains that you need to write a program that takes in user input and determines if the given number is prime.
-You might be a smarty-pants and have it already finished as the previous unit's extra credit assignment, want to write your own now, or continue with the instructor's exmaple from the previous unit.
-Either is okay, although it is **strongly** suggested that you use your own program.
+You might be a smarty-pants and have it already finished as the previous unit's extra credit assignment.
+However, if want to write your own now or continue with the instructor's exmaple from the previous unit, that's okay too.
+However, it is **strongly** suggested that you use your own program.
 That said, your solution might look something like this:

 		#include <stdio.h>